pyrogram/tgcrypto/README.md

 # TgCrypto

+> [!NOTE]
+> The project is no longer maintained or supported.
+Thanks for appreciating it.

+> [!NOTE]
+> The implementations of the algorithms presented in this repository are to be considered for educational purposes only.

 > Fast and Portable Cryptography Extension Library for Pyrogram

 **TgCrypto** is a Cryptography Library written in C as a Python extension.
 It is designed to be portable, fast,